 HNMR enables determination of chemical structure of any compound including hydrogen by analyzing the location of the hydrogen peak relative to deshielding.
 Low-field NMR spectral collection available via NMReady 60e (Nanalysis) for HNMR.
 Data exported in .dx format.

 FTIR analysis of organic samples elucidates the kinds of chemical bonds present in the molecule based on their absorbance spectrum in the infra-red region.
 The location of the peaks indicates the type of moieties present within the sample based on the specific locations for bending or flexing.
-Samples can be liquid (salt-plate sandwich), solid crystalline (KBr pellet) or solid polymeric (cast films onto salt-plate).
+The ATR accessory enables robust and easy sampling of a wide range of sample types.

 Certain compounds possess chromophore moieties which absorb ultra-violet/visible light at specific wavelengths.
 Thermo Genesys 10S UV-Vis spectrophotometer used to determine absorbance of Ultra-violet or visible light of a sample in the form of a solution.
 This can either be done for a specific wavelength or for a scan of absorbance across the entire spectrum from 190 – 900 nm.